HooveSec/CompaniesHiringForSpace/AwesomeSpaceJobs.md

-# Companies hiring for space :star: :sparkles: :dizzy: :star2:
+# Companies hiring for space
 This repo is meant to be a list of Space Based Companies that are out of this world!

 ## Motivation :penguin: